In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 OK, WHAT HAPPENS NOW?

-In the weeks leading up to Feb.
-29, we’ll post on this page the suggestions offered to help encourage kindness in Chillicothe and Ross County.
+In the days leading up to Feb.
+29, we’ll post the suggestions offered to help encourage kindness in Chillicothe and Ross County on this page.
 Come back to this page to see what we can achieve together!

 If you have a project you’d like help with on Feb.
 29, please let us know by calling 740-702-2722.